 Rarity is also a significant factor of pink diamond price.
 The closure of the Argyle mine means that supply of pink diamonds will be cut considerable, and certain types of pink diamonds will be finite and only available in the secondary market.
 This will potentially cause pink diamond values to rise in the coming years.

-Yes, Argyle pink diamonds are worth the investment, and with the closure of the mine, these diamonds are now finite.
-After the final Argyle Tender held in September 2021, all argyle pink diamonds will only be available in the secondary market, and due to heightened demand and no supply, their value is expected to increase.
+Yes, pink diamonds are worth the investment, especially those that originate from the Argyle mine.
+With the closure of the mine, these diamonds are now finite.
+After the final Argyle Tender held in September 2021, all pink diamonds will only be available in the secondary market, and due to heightened demand and no supply, their value is expected to increase.

 Which is the Most Expensive Pink Diamond in the World?